3RaGaming/3Ra-PvP/README.md

-confirmed working on 14.13.
-Will not work on lesser versions due to addition of "connected_players" commands.
+confirmed working on 0.14.17.
+Will not work on <0.14.13 due to addition of "connected_players" commands.